On this page

 Long Service Leave Act 2018 fact sheets

-These fact sheets are summaries only and must be read in conjunction with more detailed information to establish whether the advice contained within applies to your individual circumstances.
+These fact sheets are summaries only and must be read in conjunction with more detailed information such as the Long Service Leave Act 2018 Comprehensive Guide (PDF 984.63 KB) to establish whether the advice contained within applies to your individual circumstances.

 - LSL Act 2018 Fact Sheet Index (DOCX 141.25 KB)

 - LSL Act 2018 Fact Sheet 1 - the basics (DOCX 144.96 KB)

 - LSL Act 2018 Fact Sheet 2 - taking LSL (DOCX 142.51 KB)